 is the use of scientifically tested plant-based medicine to treat and prevent disease.
 It’s the most scientifically validated medicine in the category of natural medicine.
-It is recognised as modern and science based herbal medicine and practiced by medical doctors, naturopaths, and medical herbalists.
+It is recognized as modern and science-based herbal medicine and practiced by medical doctors, naturopaths, and medical herbalists.
 Phytotherapy includes working with medicinal herbs and plants.

 The term phytotherapy combines the Latin word “phyto”, meaning plant, with the word “therapy”, derived from “therapeia”, which is Greek for “care of healing”.

 Somebody that dedicates him or herself to the art and science of plant-based medicine in this way is commonly known as an “Herbalist”.
-Although this term misses some of the nuance of what we do, since we don’t only work with herbs but also with many other plant-based materials that are not considered herbs.
+Although this term misses some of the nuances of what we do since we don’t only work with herbs but also with many other plant-based materials that are not considered herbs.

-There are numerous roles that an herbalist can fulfil, dependant on the needs of the client.
+There are numerous roles that an herbalist can fulfill, dependant on the needs of the client.
 A few of those are; (health) consultant, teacher, coach or simply a listening ear.
-Each and every herbalist you meet, will have their own style, and this makes choosing your herbalist a very personal affair.
+Each and every herbalist you meet will have their own style, and this makes choosing your herbalist a very personal affair.